eelcovv/LatLonCalc/README.rst

 ------------
 Installation
 ------------
-*LatLon3* has only been tested in Python 2.7 and 3.5, and 3.8
+*LatLon3* has only been tested in Python 3.8

 Installation through pip::